57 Channels (And Nothin' On)

-"57 Channels (And Nothin' On)" is a song written and performed by American musician Bruce Springsteen, appearing on his album Human Touch, released in 1992.
-The song was released as a single, charting in the top 100 in various countries.
+"57 Channels (And Nothin' On)" is a song written and performed by American musician Bruce Springsteen, appearing on his ninth album, Human Touch (1992).
+The song was released as a single in June 1992 by Columbia Records, charting in the top 100 in various countries.
 A video for the song was also released.
 The title may be a reference to cable television, which carries more channels than terrestrial television.

 Music video

-The accompanying music video illustrates the song's narrative, culminating in a recreation of Ant Farm's infamous 1975 "Media Burn" stunt, wherein a speeding car crashes through a pyramid of television sets.
+The accompanying music video for "57 Channels (And Nothin' On)" illustrates the song's narrative, culminating in a recreation of Ant Farm's infamous 1975 "Media Burn" stunt, wherein a speeding car crashes through a pyramid of television sets.
 The same art collective was also responsible for Cadillac Ranch, immortalized in the Bruce Springsteen song of the same name (from The River).
 Springsteen also plays a bass, which he also played in the recording.

 In a September 2014 post on Facebook discussing the video, Springsteen wrote, "Shot back in the quaint days of only 57 channels and no flat screen TVs, I have no idea what we were aiming for in this one outside of some vague sense of 'hipness' and an attempt at irony.
 Never my strong suit, it reads now to me as a break from our usual approach and kind of a playful misfire."